borntofrappe/game-development/Games/Bouncing Android/README.md

 ### Notes

-This allows to experiment with inheritance using Lua and the table-focused approach to object-oriented programming.
+`LollipopPair` needs to know about the width and height of the single sprite.
+To this end, the script initializes a throw-away table to pick the measures from the `Lollipop` file.